uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/ncea/ncea.md

 {panel type="caution" expanded="Always"}

-These guides are still a work in progress.
+These guides may be out of date.

 We recommend reading the guidance on this page very carefully to ensure students are working on the right material.
 There is also a lot of material available online from NZQA, and good ideas shared on the [NZACDITT](http://nzacditt.org.nz/) mailing list.